 You are here

-Welcome to the Medical Laboratory Science (MLS) program at Baptist College of Health Sciences (BCHS).
-The Medical Laboratory Science program at BCHS is an accelerated full-time program designed to be completed in 16 months (four trimesters).
-Students who complete the program earn a baccalaureate degree from Baptist College of Health Sciences, which is a Bachelor of Health Sciences (BHS) with a major in Medical Laboratory Science.
-U.S. labor officials expect medical laboratory science to rank among the fastest-growing job categories in the coming decade.
-You can be in the forefront of the field by earning a medical laboratory science degree at BCHS.
+Welcome to the medical laboratory science (MLS) program at Baptist College of Health Sciences (Baptist College).
+The MLS program at Baptist College is an accelerated full-time program designed to be completed in 16 months (four trimesters).
+Graduates earn a bachelor of health sciences (BHS) with a major in medical laboratory science.
+US labor officials expect medical laboratory science to rank among the fastest-growing job categories in the coming decade.
+You can be in the forefront of the field by earning a medical laboratory science degree at Baptist College.

 - Exemplary laboratory education.

-- Instruction necessary to educate individuals to become skilled, caring healthcare practitioners who value lifelong learning.
+- Instruction necessary to educate individuals to become skilled, caring health are practitioners who value lifelong learning.

 - Scholarly activity through practice-based research.